city

 Painting limestone floors follows a similar procedure to painting a limestone fireplace.
 You can go with elastomeric latex paint or use stone or concrete stains.
 Using stone or concrete stains makes your intended color come out well after you have painted the floor.

-If the floor has tough stains on it, you can clean it using one cup of water to ½ cup of bleach and a non-abrasive cleaning tool such as a soft towel.
+2. Remove stains: If the floor has tough stains on it, you can clean it using one cup of water to ½ cup of bleach and a non-abrasive cleaning tool such as a soft towel.

 Creating a Limestone Paint Effect

-You begin painting by first applying the mixed base coat color and letting it dry completely.
+2. Apply the base and grout mix: Begin painting by first applying the mixed base coat color and letting it dry completely.
 Choose a paint color for the grout.
 After that, mix four parts of glaze with a paint color that is darker than your intended grout color.

-Remove the painter’s tape and paint in the grout.
+4. Reveal and seal: Remove the painter's tape and paint in the grout.
 Allow it to dry and then apply a sealer on the grout surface.

 Whether you are painting over limestone or working to achieve a faux limestone paint look, improving the outlook of your limestone fittings is fairly easy.
 We understand there is a high chance you will require limestone fittings for your home.
 Stone Center is a frontline limestone supplier in Ohio with countless stone patterns to meet any design preference.
-Reach out to Stone Center today!
+Reach out to us today!

 FAQ